-Welcome to our calendar of events taking place in the World Of Wine And Adjacent Amusements, featuring wine, spirits, beer, food, music, art and more.
+Welcome to our calendar of events taking place in the World Of Wine And Adjacent Amusements, featuring wine, spirits, beer, food, destinations and more.
 Planning a trip to wine country and looking for something fun to do?
 Our goal is to provide a comprehensive source for interesting events in every wine producing region.

 Have an event you’d like to promote on our calendar?
 Provide your event information on our submission form.
 Basic listings are free, opportunities to feature your event and submit sponsored content are available.
 Charity events may qualify for promotion discounts.

-Mulled Wine Day is celebrated globally each year on March 3rd.
 Mulled wine, which is most popular in regions that experience long cold winters, is simply wine that has been warmed and spiced.
 Typical recipes include adding sugar, ground cinnamon, ginger, pepper, nutmeg, cardamom, cloves and other spices to red wine.

 To try making mulled wine yourself, visit the New York Times cooking section for their traditional mulled wine recipe.